Yankees vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees and Aaron Judge ready for the first of a three-game series against Adley Rutschman and the Baltimore Orioles on Tuesday at Yankee Stadium.
+Gleyber Torres and the New York Yankees will meet Adley Rutschman and the Baltimore Orioles on Wednesday at Yankee Stadium, at 7:05 PM ET.

-The Orioles are +150 moneyline underdogs in this matchup against the favored Yankees (-185).
-A 7.5-run total is set for this contest.
+The Orioles have been listed as +115 moneyline underdogs for this matchup against the Yankees (-140).
+New York is a 1.5-run favorite (at +145 odds).
+An 8.5-run over/under has been set for this contest.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.